 The men were loaded onto ships while British soldiers went from house to house gathering the women, children and elderly to be put on other ships, separated from their families.
 Somewhere between 12,000 and 18,000 Acadians were loaded onto the ships which set sail for the colonies.

-One unconfirmed account tells of 800 to 900 Acadian women and children who landed in Boston Harbor.
+One account tells of 800 to 900 Acadian women and children who landed in Boston Harbor.
 They were brought to Boston Common which was surrounded by armed guards.
 No food was supplied.
-Bostonians were too busy planning their revolution to be concerned with hundreds of women and children who didn’t speak English.
+Bostonians were too busy fighting their revolution to be concerned with hundreds of women and children who didn’t speak English.
 The armed soldiers watched the Acadian women and children die on Boston Common.

 The stories were similar in many of the states.
 Many thousands of Acadians died aboard British ships, at sea, and in harbors, separated from their loved ones.
 Many Acadian children were indentured to British colonists… and you thought our only slaves were Africans!